cosinekitty/sapphire/SplitAddMerge.md

 Usually I would use VCV Split and VCV Merge, but they are designed for up to 16 channels and are larger than I need.

-Split/Add/Merge is only 2 HP wide, and serves as both a split and a merge module.
-However, it works for a maximum of only 3 channels.
-I chose 3 as the channel limit to support 3D vectors produced by [Frolic](Frolic.md), [Polynucleus](Polynucleus.md), etc.

 ## Input Ports